Kray-G/kinx/README.md

 *   Python is greate.
 But it is too far from C style.
 Indentend style is a little cramped.
 *   Ruby is also greate.
 But it is too far from C style.
 Too many typing for `end`.
 *   JavaScript is very good for me, and it is a C like style.
-But nodejs is too heavyweight.
+But node.js is too heavyweight.

 ##### What is C Style Syntax?